 Who taught you to play the trumpet?

-I taught myself to play by reading method books, listening to trumpet recordings and doing research online, but I recommend private instruction if you can afford it.
+I taught myself to play by reading method books, listening to trumpet recordings, and conducting research online, but I recommend private instruction if you can afford it.
 My first trumpet instructors were John McNeil and Charlie Schlueter at the New England Conservatory.